-14,000 Years Ago, The Mississippi River Started To Form.
-Here’s What Happened Next
+14,000 Years Ago, the Mississippi River Started to Form — Here’s What Happened Next

 Written by Megan Martin

-Updated: May 16, 2023
+Updated: September 12, 2023

 Have you ever wondered how the Mississippi River started to form?
 It’s actually a long story, one dating back millions of years ago.
 Seventy million years ago, to be exact.
 However, while the river has been forming for millions of years, the Mississippi River as we know it can be traced back to a more recent time, around 14,000 years ago.